alexrobincrabbe/Brain_tumour_diagnostic/README.md

 ## Credits

 Project was adapted from this [Code Institute walkthrough project](https://github.com/Code-Institute-Solutions/WalkthroughProject01).
-The model hyper-parameters used were used as the starting point, and the notebook structure is based around the project.
+The model hyper-parameters were used as the starting point and the notebook structure is based around the project.